BEFORE THE TREE MOVES

 Payment principle: We do not open a formal bonsai export file from a casual message alone.
 Payment secures the review slot; the intake form creates the case file; deeper scopes are quoted only after the tree, seller, species, destination, documents, timeline, and objective are understood.

-Start here: baseline bonsai export review
+Start here: baseline bonsai export review, deposit, or retainer

 Best default path: purchase the baseline review first.
 This is the cleanest entry point for one tree, one nursery, one destination, one export question, or one decision file.